DUAL DIAGNOSIS

 There are two subtypes of anorexia nervosa:

-The restrictive subtype is characterized by severely limiting the amount and type of food consumed.
+The restrictive subtype severely limits the amount and type of food consumed.

-The binge-purge subtype is characterized by severely limiting the amount and type of food consumed, but people with this subtype may engage in binge-eating and purging episodes using vomiting, laxatives, or diuretics.[3]
+The binge-purge subtype may also severely limit the amount and type of food consumed.
+However, people with this subtype may engage in binge eating and purging episodes using vomiting, laxatives, or diuretics.[3]

 The symptoms of anorexia nervosa may include: